-- 6.8.9: 16-1.1 Design roadway landscaping to include the following considerations: - Planting and design that follows the complete street guidelines for vehicular safety. - Native Llandscaping in both the right-of-way and the medians that does not cause a hazard for wildlife. - Preservation of existing vegetation where feasible. - Native Llandscape that is planned to emphasize the unique character of each roadway and the adjacent uses through appropriately located land use designations of activity centers. - Planting that follows safety guidelines for planting trees under or vegetation around powerlines. - Native landscaping that enhances passenger comfort and visibility to encourage transit patrons to wait at the transit stops where feasible. - Native landscaping at sidewalks and trails/shared use paths to provide shade. - 6.8.10: 16-1.3 Where narrow rights-of-way limit opportunities for landscaping, planting easements should be considered through agreements with adjacent property owners. - 6.8.11: 16-1.5 Plantings in the right-of-way should be self-sustaining, native and should include low-cost plant materials that require minimal maintenance without causing a hazard to wildlife. - 6.8.12: 16-1.7 Provide regularly spaced shade trees along the roads and adjacent to sidewalks. - 6.8.13: Where new development encroaches on existing stands of trees adjacent to the roadway, retain a viable strip of the existing vegetation at the front property line. - 6.8.14: 16-1.9 Where retention areas must be fenced, paint the fencing dark green or black, and provide landscaping.
+- 6.9.9: 16-1.1 Design roadway landscaping to include the following considerations: - Planting that follows guidelines for vehicular safety. - Landscaping in both the right-of-way and the medians. - Preservation of existing vegetation where feasible. - Landscape that is planned to emphasize the unique character of each roadway and the adjacent uses through appropriately located land use designations of activity centers. - Planting that follows safety guidelines for planting trees under or vegetation around powerlines. - Landscaping that enhances passenger comfort and visibility to encourage transit patrons to wait at the transit stops where feasible. - 6.9.10: 16-1.2 Provide for a unified and well-designed landscape treatment. - 6.9.11: 16-1.3 Where narrow rights-of-way limit opportunities for landscaping, planting easements should be considered through agreements with adjacent property owners. - 6.9.12: 16-1.5 Plantings in the right-of-way should be self-sustaining, and should include low-cost plant materials that require minimal maintenance. - 6.9.13: 16-1.6 Encourage the provision of landscaping by requiring upright "type F" curb for collector and arterial roadways in urban and suburban plan categories where appropriate design speeds allow. - 6.9.14: 16-1.7 Provide regularly spaced shade trees along the roads and adjacent to sidewalks.

+- 6.9.15: 16-1.8 Where new development encroaches on existing stands of trees adjacent to the roadway, retain a viable strip of the existing vegetation at the front property line. - 6.9.16: 16-1.9 Where retention areas must be fenced, paint the fencing dark green or black, and provide landscaping.